JIRA SERVERJIRA CLOUD

 The Exalate app allows handling any possible combination of the issue type mapping.

-To add the issue type on a synced issue you should add the script to the Incoming sync for new issues(Create Processor).
+To add the issue type on a synced issue you should add the script to the Incoming sync.

 Below you can find some of the most common cases: